nmantani/FileInsight-plugins/README.md

 * Parsing operations
   * Binwalk scan
     Scan selected region (the whole file if not selected) to find embedded files
+  * Disassemble
+    Disassemble selected region (the whole file if not selected)
   * File type
     Identify file type of selected region (the whole file if not selected)
   * Find PE file